The 3-patch quarter square triangle quilt block is simply a combination of a quarter and half square triangle unit.

 Sew on the solid line between then.
 Start your stitching before the line begins and stop after it ends by approximately 1/4".

 With RST, align the long bias edge of a #3 with the previously sewn patches.

 Stitch, again starting before and ending after the solid line.

 For me, this is the step that makes paperpiecing this unit the bees knees!

-I find it much faster and more accurate to trim around the outside of the square, as opposed to lining up the 45 degree line of my ruler with the diagonal seam (twice).
+I find it much faster and more accurate to trim around the outside of the square, as opposed to lining up the 45 degree line of my ruler with the diagonal seam (twice) and finding the center.
 No contest!